Skip to Main Content

 • Asthma

-• People with lung infections
+• People with chronic lung infections

 • People who have had prior lung volume reduction surgery